SapitoSucio/froggo-guides/docs/script_commands.md

 This command will display a message as if the NPC object running it was a player talking - that is, above their head and in the chat window.

-The display name of the NPC won't get appended in front of the message.
+The display name of the NPC won`t get appended in front of the message.

 If the **<NPC name\>** option is given and not empty, then that NPC will display the message, else the attached NPC will display the message, the color format is in RGB (0xRRGGBB).